Why use winter wetsuits?

 You lose a lot of heat through your head, especially in sub-zero temperatures.
-Therefore keeping your head warm is an effective way to maintain body heat and prevent hyperthermia.
-Wearing a neoprene hood is the best way to stay warm for longer.
+Therefore, keeping your head warm is an effective way to maintain body heat and prevent hyperthermia.
+Wearing a neoprene hood is the best way to stay warm longer.
 There are wetsuits available with a built-in hood, or you can buy a separate hood to wear with any wetsuit.
-However, a wetsuit with built-in hood seals off much better, so it’s worth spending the money on them.
-A 5/4 mm wetsuit with a built-in hood would be the best option for most surfers in western Europe.
-6 mm or thicker hooded wetsuits could be considered in the middle of winter in northern European countries such as Norway or Denmark.
-Hooded wetsuits also do a great job of preventing surfers ear.
-A hood blocks wind hitting your ears which causes surfers ear, even in warmer weather.
+However, a wetsuit with built-in hood seals off much better, so it’s usually worth spending the extra money on them.
+A 5/4 mm wetsuit with a built-in hood is the best option for most surfers in western Europe.
+You can consider a 6 mm or thicker hooded wetsuits in the middle of winter in northern European countries like Norway or Denmark.
+Hooded wetsuits also do a great job in preventing surfers ear.
+A hood blocks wind hitting your ears, which can cause surfers ear even in warmer weather.

 Winter wetsuit seam constructions

 The right seam construction is important in a warm wetsuit.
-There are a few different seam constructions that can be used in winter wetsuits.
+There are a few different seam constructions for winter wetsuits.
 Choose a high-end seam construction for a longer lifespan of your wetsuit.
 At all costs, avoid flatlock seams in any winter wetsuit, as they are not waterproof and will make you get cold quickly.
-Flatlock seams are only used in summer wetsuits such as shorties.

 GBS / Glued and Blind Stitched

 Liquid sealed seams

 A high-quality way of finishing a traditional GBS seam is adding a liquid neoprene seal on top of the stitching.
-Liquid sealed seams are mainly used on high-end winter wetsuits.
-This seal reinforces the seam and over time, it prevents pinholes to form in areas where multiple wetsuit panels come together.
-It’s a more durable construction that lasts longer than normal GBS seams.
+Winter wetsuits benefit the most from liquid sealed seams.
+The liquid seal reinforces the seam and over time, it prevents pinholes to form in areas where multiple wetsuit panels come together.
+It’s a more durable construction and lasts longer than normal GBS seams.
 The technical name for this seam construction is S-seal.